thesephist/web-audio-workshop-2020/README.md

 oscillator.frequency.setValueAtTime(440, ctx.currentTime);
 ```

 If we leave it here, the sound will play forever.
-If you want to stop the oscillator, yoc can call `.stop()` on it at any time.
+If you want to stop the oscillator, you can call `.stop()` on it at any time.

 ```js
 // stop playing after 1 second